MichaluxPL/Sofar_LSW3/README.md

 ```

 # Known Issues
-Probably two byte values (Total production and Total generation time) are not derived correctly (when firs byte value <>0)
+Probably two byte values (Total production and Total generation time) are not derived correctly (when first byte value <>0)
 To be determined ...

 # Contrib